-Medics despair as France’s ‘third way’ virus strategy flails
+Hospital workers despair as France’s virus strategy flails

 People with COVID-19 occupy all the beds in her ICU ward in President Emmanuel Macron’s hometown hospital in the medieval northern city of Amiens.
 Three have died in the past three days.
 The vast medical complex is turning away critically ill patients from smaller towns nearby for lack of space.

 With France now Europe’s latest virus danger zone, Macron on Wednesday ordered temporary school closures nationwide and new travel restrictions.
-But he resisted calls for a strict lockdown, instead sticking broadly to his strategy, a “third way” between freedom and confinement meant to keep both infections and a restless populace under control until mass vaccinations take over.
+But he resisted calls for a strict lockdown, instead sticking to his “third way” strategy that seeks a route between freedom and confinement to keep both infections and a restless populace under control until mass vaccinations take over.

-The government refuses to acknowledge failure and blames delayed vaccine deliveries and a disobedient public for soaring infections and saturated hospitals.
-Macron’s critics blame arrogance at the highest levels.
+The French government refuses to acknowledge failure, and blames delayed vaccine deliveries and a disobedient public for soaring infections and saturated hospitals.
+Macron’s critics, in turn, blame arrogance at the highest levels.
 They say France’s leaders ignored warning signs and favored political and economic calculations over public health — and lives.

 “We feel this wave coming very strongly,” said Romain Beal, a blood oxygen specialist at the Amiens-Picardie Hospital.
 “We had families where we had the mother and her son die at the same time in two different ICU rooms here.
 It’s unbearable.”

-The hospital’s doctors watched as the variant ravaging Britain jumped the Channel and forged south across France.
-Just as in Britain, the variant is now driving ever-younger, ever-healthier patients into French emergency rooms and ICUs.
+The hospital’s doctors watched as the variant ravaging Britain over the winter jumped the Channel and forged south across France.
+Just as in Britain, the variant is now driving ever-younger, ever-healthier patients into French emergency rooms and critical care wards.
 Amiens medics did their best to prepare, bringing in reinforcements and setting up a temporary ICU in a pediatric wing.

 After Britain’s death toll shot higher in January, after new variants slammed European countries from the Czech Republic to Portugal, France continued vaunting its “third way.”